 Your client just sold her business and half of her staff lost their jobs.
 Is she obligated to offer COBRA continuation coverage to those former employees?
 Perhaps.

-When an employee loses his job, he may become eligible for COBRA.
+When an employee loses their job, they may become eligible for COBRA.
 COBRA is the Consolidated Omnibus Budget Reconciliation Act, which gives certain former employees and their dependents access to continuing group health coverage under certain circumstances.
 There are three qualifying elements:

 - Plan coverage: If an employer had 20 or more employees on at least 50 percent of the typical work days in the previous calendar year, and that employer offers a group health plan, then that group health plan is subject to COBRA.
 Each part-time employee counts as a fraction of an employee, depending upon the number of hours that employee works in a week.

 - Qualified beneficiary: Anyone who was covered by the group health plan on the day before a qualifying event, including an employee or an employee’s spouse or dependent child, is a qualified beneficiary.
 In some cases, retired employees may be qualified, as well as their spouses and children.

 - Qualifying event: Certain events that would cause a person to lose their health coverage count as qualifying events that would trigger COBRA eligibility, such as termination of employment or reduction in hours.